April 8, 2012 • Posted in Fact Sheets and More

 Project R&R cares deeply about chimpanzees in research labs and refuses to allow any of them to remain anonymous and behind bars.
-Each of the nearly 800 chimpanzees now being used or housed by federally owned or supported labs has an identity and unique story that deserves to be told.
+Each of more than 700 chimpanzees housed by federally owned or supported labs has an identity and unique story that deserves to be told.

 The majority of chimpanzees in the U.S. are housed in five facilities.
 However, unlike the other facilities, no invasive biomedical research occurs at the Alamogordo Primate Facility.
-It is merely a holding facility for government owned chimpanzees.
-As of January 2013, the NIH is in the process of transferring 111 chimpanzees from the New Iberia Research Center to the federal sanctuary, Chimp Haven.
-These numbers are not reflected in the census report below, but you can read more about this exciting news here.
+It is merely a holding facility for government-owned chimpanzees.

 To see the names and ages of the chimpanzees held in each facility, please click on the “Who’s There” links below.

 - Michale E. Keeling Center for Comparative Medicine and Research